abs-tudelft/vhdmmio/doc/md/axi.md

 ## `mode`

-Configures the supported bus access modes.
+This key configures the supported bus access modes.

 The following values are supported: